sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 - The process of discovering the sequence of hidden states, given the sequence of observations, is known as decoding or inference.
 The **Viterbi** algorithm is commonly used for decoding.
 - The parameters of an HMM are the A transition probability matrix and the B observation likelihood matrix.
 Both can be trained with the **forward-backward** algorithm.
 - In forward algorithm, the behavior vector is very probable to become sparse and cause useless computational overhead.
 Approximation, in this case sampling, puzzles out the problem. **Particle Filtering** can be used as an approximation of the forward algorithm.
 Each **Particle** is a guess about the current state.
 The algorithm updates these guesses with every observation till they converge.
+We discussed kalman filtering, which is used for the localization problem in a landmark-based map and then we reviewed DBN particle filtering for tracking nonlinear systems

 # Resources
 [1] Stuart Russell and Peter Norvig.
 Artificial Intelligence: A Modern Approach.
 4th ed.
 Pearson Education, Inc